Pylons/pyramid/docs/narr/views.rst

            return Response('hello')

-When the decorator is used against a class method, a view is registered for the *class*, so the class constructor must accept either ``request`` or ``context, request``.
-The method which is decorated must return a response (or rely on a :term:`renderer` to generate one).
+When the decorator is used against a class method, a view is registered for the *class*, so the class constructor must accept an argument list in one of two forms: either it must accept a single argument ``request`` or it must accept two arguments, ``context, request`` as per :ref:`request_and_context_view_definitions`.

+The method which is decorated must return a :term:`response` or it must rely on a :term:`renderer` to generate one.

 Using the decorator against a particular method of a class is equivalent to using the ``attr`` parameter in a decorator attached to the class itself.
 For example, the above registration implied by the decorator being used against the ``amethod`` method could be spelled equivalently as the below:

 .. code-block:: python
    :linenos: